RedPointGlobal/redpoint-rpi/docs/readme-mcp.md

 > "How do I configure MongoDB as a realtime cache provider?"

 > "What are the supported queue providers in RPI?"

-Searches the official [RPI documentation](https://docs.redpointglobal.com/rpi) and returns relevant content — covering features, administration, external configuration, channels, realtime decisions, and more.
-You can also ask it to fetch a specific documentation page by name.

 ## IDE Autocomplete